 - Briefly describe the project's format(s) and design(s).
 You will have an opportunity to provide a detailed description of the project in the Design Document.
-(See below.) - Explain how the format would convey the project's central humanities ideas and analysis. - o If there are successful models for this type of approach, please briefly discuss them here. - If the project would employ a transmedia approach, explain how the components will interact with and complement one another to expand the audience's knowledge of the subject. - o If applicable, explain how the proposed digital project relates to a larger project, such as a museum exhibit, and describe any nondigital components, such as discussion programs.
+(See below.) - Explain how the format would convey the project's central humanities ideas and analysis. - If there are successful models for this type of approach, please briefly discuss them here. - o If the project would employ a transmedia approach, explain how the components will interact with and complement one another. - If applicable, explain how the proposed digital project relates to a larger project, such as a museum exhibit, and describe any nondigital components, such as discussion programs.